Normalizing Flows for Probabilistic Modeling and Inference: Normalizing Flows

 The update with respect to $\vpsi$ may also be done in closed form if $\pu(\rvu; \vpsi)$ admits closed-form maximum likelihood estimates, as is the case for example with Gaussian distributions.

-In order to fit a flow-based model via maximum likelihood, we need to compute $T^{-1}$, its Jacobian determinant and the density $\pu(\rvu; \vpsi)$---as well as differentiate through all three.
-That means that we can train a flow model with maximum likelihood even if we are not able to compute $T$ or sample from $\pu(\rvu; \vpsi)$.
+In order to fit a flow-based model via maximum likelihood, we need to compute $T^{-1}$, its Jacobian determinant and the density $\pu(\rvu; \vpsi)$---as well as differentiate through all three, if using gradient-based optimization.
+That means we can train a flow model with maximum likelihood even if we are not able to compute $T$ or sample from $\pu(\rvu; \vpsi)$.
 Yet these operations will be needed if we want to sample from the model after it is fitted.

-\subsubsection{Reverse KL divergence}
+\subsubsection{Reverse KL Divergence}

 Alternatively, we may fit the flow-based model by minimizing the reverse KL divergence, which can be written as follows:

 We made use of a change of variable in order to express the expectation with respect to $\rvu$.
 The reverse KL divergence is suitable when we have the ability to evaluate the target density $\px^{*}(\rvx)$ but not necessarily sample from it.
 In fact, we can minimize $\mathcal{L}(\vtheta)$ even if we can only evaluate $\px^{*}(\rvx)$ up to a multiplicative normalizing constant $C$, since in that case $\log C$ will be an additive constant in the above expression for $ \mathcal{L}(\vtheta)$.
 We may therefore assume that $\px^{*}(\rvx) = \ptildex(\rvx) / C$, where $\ptildex(\rvx)$ is tractable but $C = \integral{\ptildex(\rvx)}{\rvx}$ is not, and rewrite the reverse KL divergence as: